-- Toss kale leaves, sweet potato, and cauliflower together with oil.
+- Toss kale leaves, sweet potato, and cauliflower together with the extra light olive oil.

 - Layer sliced onions on top of the vegetables.
 Season with salt and pepper.

-- Cover pan with pan lid or foil and bake for 25 minutes.
+- Cover the baking dish with foil or a lid and bake for 25 minutes.

 - Serve with lemon wedges, if desired.